-Grades 11-12 Year

--Pre-req: Students must have passed the math portion of the OGT, passed Algebra I with a C average, and passed an Algebra entrance exam.
+Grades 11-12 Required Year 1.0 Credit -Pre-req: Students must have met competency on the Algebra portion of the EOC and passed Algebra I with a C average

 -Fee: \$20.00 -Student must sign a safety contract.

 A study of the composition of matter and changes in composition with topics including atomic structure, chemical, and physical changes, the periodic table, chemical bonding, formulas, equations, solutions, ionization, acids, bases, salts, and radioactivity.
 Math problems dealing with equations are required.
 Work consists of lectures, demonstrations, and lab work.
 This course is provided for those students planning to continue a post-high school education such as technical training, nursing, school, college, etc. This course will meet the requirements of lab science for college entrance.
 The math work and lab work will not be as involved as Honors Chemistry.